RotherOSS/doc-otobo-installation/content/installation-docker.rst

 1. Clone the otobo-docker repo
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Docker images will eventually be fetched from the image repository https://hub.docker.com.
+The Docker images will eventually be fetched from the repository https://hub.docker.com.
 But there are some setup and command files that need to be cloned from the *otobo-docker* Github repository.
 Make sure that you specify the branch that corresponds to the current version of OTOBO.
-For example, when *OTOBO 10.0.11* is the current version then please use the branch *rel-10_0*.
+For example, when *OTOBO 10.0.12* is the current version then please use the branch *rel-10_0*.

 .. note::